REHEARSING THE REAL

 Peckham24 (2019) curated by Tom Lovelace with artists; Larry Achiampong, Hitesh Ambasna, Erola Arcalís, Emma Bäcklund, Thom Bridge, Ramona Güntert, Sarah Howe, Steff Jamieson, Joshua Leon, and Sarah Pickering.

-Within the broader group exhibition, Ramona Güntert, Steff Jamieson, Joshua Leon, Erola Arcalís and I collaboratively developed an installation that we regard as merging the line between research and creative outcome.
-It manifested as a dodecagon space in which essences of our individual practices merged to explore issues of presence, fragmentation, cohesion and rehearsal.
-The installation involved two essay performances based on our months google drive conversations - a space where we had shared ideas and research.
-Created by Josh Leon “Live Collaborative Essay #1 (La mesa de los Ausentes)” and “Live Collaborative Essay #2 (The Temporal Space)”.
-All our voices could be found embedded in the text of the scripts.
-As we simultaneously performed these, the space contained our individual art works, an echo of inside and outside of research and practice evolved.
-Our personal books acted as props and as part of the performances.
+Within the broader group exhibition, Güntert, Arcalís, Leon and Bäcklund developed an installation that blur lines between research and creative outcome.
+It manifested as a dodecagon space in which essences of their individual practices merged to explore issues of presence, fragmentation, cohesion and rehearsal.
+The installation involved two essay performances created by Leon based on their months google drive conversations titled “Live Collaborative Essay #1 (La mesa de los Ausentes)” and “Live Collaborative Essay #2 (The Temporal Space)”.
+All their voices could be found embedded in the text of the scripts.
+As they simultaneously performed these, the space contained their individual art works.
+Personal books acted as props and as part of the performances.

-The performative body, mimicry and repetition of gesture are some of the core interests in my own practice and relate very much to my interest in dance.
-For me, choreography and photography are hand in hand.
-In my research into Aby Warburg’s image atlas, I have been considering the Nymph's metamorphic quality, as the Nymph is both a cause and the object of transformation.
-For me, this symbolises how Ramona, Steff, Josh, Erola and I want to treat the image: as a fluxuous thing that is not confined to a static or flat space.
+In her research into Aby Warburg’s image atlas, she considered the Nymph's metamorphic quality, as the Nymph is both a cause and the object of transformation.
+For Bäcklund, this symbolises how the group want to treat the image: as a fluxuous thing that is not confined to a static or flat space.